-In c#, While loop is used to execute a block of statements until the specified expression return as a true.
+In c#, the While loop is used to execute a block of statements until the specified expression return as true.

 In the previous chapter, we learned about for loop in c# with examples.
 Generally, the for loop is useful when we are sure about how many times we need to execute the block of statements.
-In case, if we are unknown about the number of times to execute the block of statements, then while loop is the best solution.
+If we are unknown about the number of times to execute the block of statements, then a while loop is the best solution.

 while (boolean_expression) {